andreasabel/inCode/entry/introduction-to-singletons-3.md

 on when writing dependently typed proofs, to ensure that GHC warns you when your pattern matches are incomplete and you know your proof is invalid.

+In the examples, we see two more non-trivial examples of decision functions (`and p q` and `or p q`) that are impossible to implement incorrectly, due to the structure of the predicates.

 ### Perspective on Proofs

 We just briefly touched on a very simple version of a dependently typed proof,